 All the Countries Americans Can Visit Right Now

 Set alongside the sparkling Adriatic Sea, this southeastern European destination is more under-the-radar than its popular neighbor, Greece.
-U.S. passport holders can enter without a PCR test but masks are mandatory and there is a curfew from 11 p.m. -6 a.m.
-However, a number of airlines have canceled or reduced their flights to and from Albania.
+U.S. passport holders can enter without a PCR test but masks are mandatory indoors and there is a curfew from 11 p.m. -6 a.m.
 Expect health screening at the airport (no-touch thermometers and medical staff looking out for anyone exhibiting coronavirus symptoms).
 There are restrictions on which countries you can pass through on your return to the U.S.A.

 Antigua and Barbuda

 American visitors are welcome to come to these sun-soaked islands provided they have a negative PCR test (taken up to seven days before flying there).
 All arrivals must complete a health declaration form and wear a mask in all public areas.
 You also have to register with the Ministry of Health Wellness and the Environment by providing information here or by calling 1-268-462-2675.
 There is a ‘recommended’ quarantine period of 14 days and the health authority may require further PCR tests.
 It’s ‘recommended’ because if you test negative on the second test you may be released from quarantine.
-Or if you’re fully vaccinated at least two weeks before arrival, you won’t quarantine for any longer than seven days (but can also be released early, pending a PCR test).
+Or if you’re fully vaccinated at least two weeks before arrival, you won’t quarantine for any longer than 48 hours.
 There’s a curfew from 11 p.m. to 5 a.m.

 This sovereign state in the Persian Gulf is offering Americans visas on arrival, but if you’re a non-vaccinated traveler you must take a PCR test with a QR code up to 48 hours before arrival.
 You will be required to complete a health questionnaire and download the BeAwareBahrain health app too.
 All arrivals then have to take a PCR test when they land in Bahrain, and another on day ten.
 If you’re unvaccinated, you’ll have to quarantine for 10 days, but there’s no requirement to quarantine if you’re fully vaccinated.
 If you were vaccinated in the USA and have an approved vaccination certificate, you’ll be given a proof of vaccination card for use within Bahrain.

 Set on the Bay of Bengal, Bangladesh is among the more offbeat destinations on this list.
-There’s currently a countrywide lockdown, through it could end June 16.
+The countrywide lockdown has been eased due to the Eid holidays, through July 23.
 Bangladesh requires all U.S. citizens (air travel bubble Group C) to present a negative PCR test from a government-authorized facility, taken up to 72 hours before arrival.
 On arrival you’ll need to fill in health information cards and there’s temperature screening at the airports.
 You then need to quarantine at your hotel for 14 days.
 Masks are required in public.
 Certain areas of the country are subject to localized restrictions – check with the Directorate General of Health Services.

 Unvaccinated American visitors to this tropical paradise must complete a PCR test from an accredited facility up to 72 hours before arrival and online immigration forms 24 hours in advance.
 The test will be screened for validity on arrival, and you will be required to take a rapid antigen test on arrival too.
-The U.S. is still deemed a ‘high-risk country’ by Barbados, so you’ll need to quarantine at a designated holding hotel or approved villa for five days.
+You’ll need to quarantine at a designated holding hotel or approved villa for five days.
 During this time you’ll also have to report your temperature and give health updates daily to the public health team who will check in by call or text, so bring your own thermometer.
 You’ll also have to wear an electronic tracking bracelet.
 Another PCR test is required on day five, and if the result is negative again then your quarantine is over.
 However, if you’re fully vaccinated, you can enter Barbados as long as you agree to take a PCR test on arrival – then you just quarantine at an approved hotel until the results come through.
 After that, there are no further tests.
-But everybody has to agree to abide by ‘Barbados House Rules’ which include mandatory masks in public and abiding by the midnight to 5 a.m. curfew, Thursday – Monday.
+But everybody has to agree to abide by ‘Barbados House Rules’ which include mandatory masks in public.

 This breathtaking Buddhist kingdom has always strictly limited the number of tourists allowed into the country under its ‘high value, low impact’ policy aimed at protecting its unique culture and environment.
 That means most nationalities wanting to visit have to apply for a visa in advance through a licensed Bhutanese tour operator and pay a daily fee of $200-250 if accepted.
 The Tourism Council of Bhutan tells us that Americans can still visit now using the normal system, but they must agree to 21 days of quarantine.